9.1 General context

-The researchers demonstrated a collection of initiatives as an example for Hungarian decision-makers by J. Tolmann and K. Pittman (2001).
-The sample projects have had an impact on the community as a whole, and they were realised with the participation of young people.
-In the projects, three common factors have been identified in the project which characterised the activities organised by young people:
+The researchers showed a collection of initiatives as an example for Hungarian decision-makers by J. Tolmann and K. Pittman (2001).
+The sample projects have had an impact on the community as a whole, and were implemented with the participation of young people.
+Three common factors have been identified in the project which characterised the activities organised by young people:

 Benefits - all the benefits that young people experience in their own lives (e.g. acquiring certain competencies) as an outcome of community collaboration.

-Opportunities - situations that are created by joint work and which may affect other aspects of young people’s life' [Support for Small Community Youth Education (Kisközösségi ifjúságnevelés támogatása p.
-60-61)]
+Opportunities - situations that are created by joint work and which may affect other aspects of young people’s life' [Support for Small Community Youth Education (Kisközösségi ifjúságnevelés támogatása)]

 Young people's involvement in organisations focusing on social participation